uvapl/uva-prog-physics/10 Workshops/30 Week 5/20 Exercises.md

 For this exercise we will write a program that sorts a list of numbers by their last decimal and displays a simple bar chart for the number of times each decimal occurs.

-First, write a function that takes a list as parameter and returns a dictionary for which each number is sorted by its last digit.
+First, write a function `sort_by_digit` that takes a list as parameter and returns a dictionary for which each number is sorted by its last digit.
 For example, the following input:

 	[45, 90, 30, 33, 34, 64, 34, 28, 72, 20]